Amedisys (NASDAQ:AMED) Issues FY 2021 Earnings Guidance

-Amedisys (NASDAQ:AMED) last released its quarterly earnings data on Wednesday, April 28th.
-The health services provider reported $1.54 earnings per share for the quarter, beating the consensus estimate of $1.43 by $0.11.
-The business had revenue of $537.10 million for the quarter, compared to analyst estimates of $544.89 million.
-Amedisys had a return on equity of 26.41% and a net margin of 8.22%.
-The company’s revenue was up 9.2% compared to the same quarter last year.
-During the same period in the previous year, the company posted $1.05 EPS.
-On average, research analysts forecast that Amedisys will post 6.07 EPS for the current year.

-In other news, insider David L. Kemmerly sold 503 shares of Amedisys stock in a transaction that occurred on Thursday, April 1st.
-The stock was sold at an average price of $270.00, for a total value of $135,810.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CFO Scott G. Ginn sold 975 shares of Amedisys stock in a transaction that occurred on Wednesday, March 31st.
+In other news, insider David L. Kemmerly sold 500 shares of the firm’s stock in a transaction dated Friday, April 9th.
+The shares were sold at an average price of $280.00, for a total value of $140,000.00.
+The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, CFO Scott G. Ginn sold 975 shares of the business’s stock in a transaction on Wednesday, March 31st.
 The stock was sold at an average price of $260.40, for a total value of $253,890.00.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 3,928 shares of company stock valued at $1,066,945.
-Insiders own 2.80% of the company’s stock.
+In the last ninety days, insiders have sold 2,953 shares of company stock worth $787,246.
+2.80% of the stock is currently owned by insiders.

 Amedisys, Inc, together with its subsidiaries, provides healthcare services in the United States.
 It operates through three segments: Home Health, Hospice, and Personal Care.
 The Home Health segment offers a range of services in the homes of individuals for the recovery of patients from surgery, chronic disability, or terminal illness, as well as prevents avoidable hospital readmissions through its skilled nurses; rehabilitation therapists specialized in physical, speech, and occupational therapy; and social workers and aides for assisting its patients.